 What should you do?

-- If there is something you don’t want seen – don’t have it with you.
-You can always use cloud services such as Dropbox, Google drive, or Microsoft Skydrive to store important information and access it later.
+- If there is something you don’t want seen – then don’t have it with you.
+You can always use cloud services such as those provided by Google or Microsoft to store important information and access it later.
 This is your most effective way to protect sensitive information as the border services assert the right to search anything physically present on the device – but not in the cloud.

 - Try to minimize the appearance that you are trying to conceal something.
 Pack your bags as neatly as possible.
 Wrap computer cables neatly so everything can easily be viewed at a glance and does not look like something may be hidden.

 - Always make sure you have a backup of your digital media before you cross the border.